jumpinjackie/vscode-map-preview/CONFIGURATION.md

 Starting with version `0.4.0`, various aspects of this extension can be configured.
 You can configure such aspects by adding configuration settings to your `settings.json`

+Configuration properties introduced in newer versions will be documented as such.

 This document describes the various configuration settings available

 ## map.preview.defaultBaseLayer